-Connect Azure OpenAI ChatGPT with Azure Cognitive Search: A Step-by-Step Guide
+Use Azure OpenAI And ChatGPT with Azure Cognitive Search

-AI can create text, image, audio content etc… Developers all across the world are incorporating AI into their applications for the benefit of their users.
+AI can create text, image, audio content, and produce enterprise FAQ chat bots and Q&A chat applications.
+Developers all across the world are incorporating AI into their applications for the benefit of their users.
 New AI models and SDKs pop out of the woodwork, it can be challenging for the enterprise to figure out how to get started and use it all especially when their curated content is located within SharePoint, ITSM knowledge bases or internal content management systems.

 Microsoft Azure OpenAI offers high-performance AI models at a production scale, boasting industry-leading uptime.
 Complementing this, Chime provides enterprises with a platform to expediently leverage their pre-existing curated content to train Azure OpenAI models.
 Chime's chatbot understands natural human language and responds with content tailored to the enterprise, ensuring responsible, specific, and privacy-conscious interactions.
 Importantly, enterprises maintain complete control over the content delivered to their audience, preserving their unique brand identity and messaging.
 Here is an example of how Chime uses FAQs as part of a university deployment to populate ChatGPT chat responses as well as display a portal UI.